-Statement of Special Educational Needs or Education Health and Care Plan
+Education Health and Care Plan

-This applies to children for whom a Statement of Special Educational Needs or an Education Health and Care Plan has been agreed naming Walkwood Church of England Middle School on the statement.
-Where places required by statemented pupils are known before the Admissions Committee meets, the number of pupils with statements or Education Health and Care Plans naming this school will be deducted from the 168 places available to be offered.
+This applies to children for whom an Education Health and Care Plan has been agreed naming Walkwood Church of England Middle School.
+Where places required by these pupils are known before the Admissions Committee meets, the number of pupils with Education Health and Care Plans naming this school will be deducted from the 168 places available to be offered.
 Such pupils are automatically offered places at the school and the Governing Body will consider each application for a statemented pupil individually.
-A response of concern may be raised prior to the naming of the school on a statement if they consider that provision will be inadequate for the child's needs or if there is evidence that to admit the applicant would have a detrimental impact on the learning of other pupils.
+A response of concern may be raised prior to the naming of the school on an Education and Health Care Plan if they consider that provision will be inadequate for the child's needs or if there is evidence that to admit the applicant would have a detrimental impact on the learning of other pupils.